The Book of Kane

-The Book of Kane is a collection of fantasy short stories by Karl Edward Wagner featuring his character Kane.
+The Book of Kane is a collection of fantasy short stories by American writer Karl Edward Wagner, featuring his character Kane.
 It was first published in 1985 by Donald M. Grant, Publisher, Inc. in an edition of 2,125 copies, of which 425 copies were signed and slipcased.
 The first story first appeared in Wagner's earlier collection Death Angel's Shadow.
 The other stories originally appeared in the magazines Sorcerer's Apprentice, Escape! and Chacal.
 The collection is illustrated by Jeffrey Jones.